fishyFrogFace/it2901_2018_SheetMusic/README.md

 #### Node.js

 To deploy and to run the project locally you will have to have Node.js installed.
 Installing npm through a [version manager like n](https://github.com/tj/n), is **strongly recommended**.
-The project is compatible with node-8-13-0, but might get an upgrade soon.

 Node.js can also be installed from the [Node.js website](https://nodejs.org/en/).